fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 To create a doughnut 2D chart, set the `type` attribute to `doughnut2d`.

-For a detailed list of attributes you can check the API reference page of doughnut chart.
+For a detailed list of attributes, you can check the API reference page of doughnut chart.

 The doughnut 2D chart for the above code looks like: